mdn/content/files/en-us/web/css/inset-inline/index.md

 The `inset-inline` property takes the same values as the {{cssxref("left")}} property.

-Note that the {{cssxref("anchor()")}} function behaves equivalently, but somewhat differently.
-In the case of `inset-inline`, its values are relative to the position of the associated **anchor element**'s logical inline start and/or end edges, rather than its left and/or right edges.
-Note also that setting the same value for both constituent properties (for example, `inset-inline: anchor(start)`) may produce strange or expected results, as the values will both be relative to a single line on an anchor element (e.g. one of its sides) rather than two separate sides of the viewport or a containing block.
+Note that setting the same {{cssxref("anchor()")}} value for both constituent properties (for example, `inset-inline: anchor(start)`) may produce strange or unexpected results, as the values will both be relative to a single line on an anchor element (e.g. one of its sides) rather than two separate sides of the viewport or a containing block.

 ## Formal definition